Frequently Asked Questions

 7. How does one find a conservator?

 The American Institute for Conservation (AIC) has many useful tools and information regarding all conservation.
-You can search the database on their website to find a conservator that meets your needs (location, medium, etc.)
+Their "Find a Conservator" link will help you find a conservator that meets your needs (location, medium, etc.)

 8. What about appraisals?